TonyRipa/PlaceValue/README.md

 PlaceValueComplex
 -------------------
 <i>placevaluecomplex.js</i> is a complex version of PlaceValue.
-PlaceValueComplex is used by <i>Fourier.js</i>.
-If Fourier wants to calculate sin(x)^2, then it asks PlaceValueComplex to calculate:
+PlaceValueComplex is used by <i>Laplace.js</i>.
+If Laplace wants to solve 1*Df(x)+1*f(x)=0 then it calculates 1/(s+1), then it asks PlaceValueComplex to calculate:

-<s>½</s>̉0.½̉ base e<sup>xi</sup> ^ 2 = <s>¼</s>0½.0<s>¼</s> base e<sup>xi</sup>
+1 / 11 = 0.1<s>1</s>1<s>1</s> base s

-Fourier then formats PlaceValueComplex's result as -0.5cos(2x)+.5 .
+Laplace then formats PlaceValueComplex's result as exp(-x) .

-Fourier is nothing more than a veneer for PlaceValueComplex.

 Fourier
 -----------
-<i>fourier.js</i> is a datatype for representing complex exponentials; an application of the PlaceValueComplex datatype.
+<i>fourier.js</i> is a datatype for representing complex exponentials; an application of the PlaceValue(Complex) datatype.
 Fouriers are like polynomials (specifically Laurent Polynomials) whose base instead of being like x or y, would be e^ix or e^iy.
 Fourier.js is little more than a complex exponential (or circular trigonometric) looking skin for an underlying PlaceValue datatype.
 Fourier takes an input like cis(2x) and stores it as 100 base e^ix.
 It can then render it on demand in the complex exponential looking form cis(2x).
 Fourier also recognizes circular trig functions like cos(x), which it stores as ½0.½ base e^ix, and renders on demand as cos(x).
 Likewise sin(x), which it stores as <s>½</s>̉0.½̉  base e^xi, and renders on demand as sin(x).
 If Fourier wants to calculate sin(x)*cos(x), then it asks PlaceValue to calculate:

 <s>½</s>̉0.½̉  * ½0.½ = <s>¼</s>̉00.0¼̉